cyclotron3k/campaign_monitor_private/README.md

 **NOTE:** The client will not attempt login until you try to retrieve data from Campaign Monitor.
 So if you instantiate `CampaignMonitorPrivate` with a 2FA token, but then don't use it for some time; the token may have expired.
 To avoid this scenario, you can call `client.login` immediately after instantiation to force login.

-There should be no scenario where you're providing a token and a secret, but if you do, the token will be used. `CampaignMonitorPrivate` will not try to generate one for you using the secret.
+There should be no scenario where you're providing a token and a secret, but if you do, the token will be used and `CampaignMonitorPrivate` will not try to generate one for you using the secret.

 ## Environment Variables